geeksessions/org/events.md

 * venues might cost a bit of money, get sponsors
 * sponsors can also help with amenities like food/drink/internet
 * 3-6 hours - if > 3 hours, have a larger break for food/drinks

+### Fireside Chats

+An informal type of interview with an invited Guest.
+Usually its a bit more free form, and its expected to cover many aspects, both personal and professional.

+Topics are usually arranged beforehand but only to the degree of figuring out any areas that the guest might be unconfortable discussing.

+No set rules for this really.
+It's usually around some personal our group of people that we want to give a platform to.
+Example: the local Geek Girls Chapter organizers.